A breadth of expertise matched only by our depth of empathy.

 We continue to improve care through network affiliations and information sharing.
 The Center is recognized as one of only 22 members of the National Network of Depression Centers (NNDC), which includes Harvard, Johns Hopkins University, Stanford University, Columbia University, and Duke University among others.
 Networks like these help the Centers collaborate on and learn about new and emerging treatment protocols.

-Cincinnati Children’s at Lindner Center of HOPE, supported by our clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent unit.
-Along with an adjacent, partial hospitalization program, we are able to treat all adolescent mental health diagnoses.
+Cincinnati Children’s at Lindner Center of HOPE, supported by our clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent unit, we are able to treat all adolescent mental health diagnoses.
 We offer a specialized track staffed by the Harold C. Schott Eating Disorders Treatment Team for treating teens with eating disorders.
 To read more about Cincinnati Children’s Hospital Medical Center’s mental health programs, click here.

 Community Health Need Assessment Report Shared